-This easy recipe shows you how to make Hamburger patties, or Frikadellen as they are known in Germany.
-The tasty meatballs are a popular lunch, dinner, or snack in every German Gasthaus and on the family menu.
+This easy recipe shows you how to make German Hamburger patties.
+These tasty German meatballs are a popular lunch, dinner, or snack in every German Gasthaus and on the family menu.
 You'll find them in rolls, with potato salad, french fries, and mashed potatoes, or with a variety of other sides.

 They go by different names depending on where you are.
 In the south, they are known as Fleischküchle or Fleischpflanzerl, while in the north, they are known as Frikadellen or Klopse.
 Whatever you call them, they are very flavorful and can be eaten both warm and cold.